Maintaining a reliable domestic energy supply to grow the economy and support millions of people who depend on natural gas

 In 2019, the UK Government and the devolved administrations committed to the Net Zero target as recommended by the Climate Change Committee.
 Reaching net-zero greenhouse gas (GHG) emissions requires extensive changes across the economy, but the foundations are in place.
 Major infrastructure decisions need to be made in the near future and quickly implemented.
 These changes are unprecedented in their overall scale, but large-scale transitions have been achieved successfully in the UK before, such as the natural gas switchover in the 1970s or the switch to digital broadcasting in the 2000s.

-A New Transition Partner: The Oil and Gas Authority (OGA)
+A New Transition Partner: The North Sea Transition Authority (NSTA)

 The Wood Report